alandefreitas/moderncpp/README.md

 We generate GitHub pages with all snippets:

 * The GitHub pages are generated with [mkdocs material](https://squidfunk.github.io/mkdocs-material/) and [mdsplit](https://alandefreitas.github.io/mdsplit/)
-* Snippets organized in sections by groups of tasks
+* Snippets organized are categorized by groups of tasks
 * Sections are easy to explore, copy, and paste

 ## Data types